-Instagram is famous for the heart button users can double-tap to show content some love.
-Until recently, like counts were public throughout the platform, but changes are underway.
+Instagram is famous for the heart button users can double-tap posts to show content some love.
+Until recently, like counts were public throughout the Instagram app, but changes are underway.

 Instagram has taken its community’s feedback on board and decided to become a place where people can comfortably express themselves without feeling the pressure to generate high engagement.
 The decision is part of the platform’s founders’ efforts to transform Instagram into a place where users can focus on the media they are sharing – not the number of likes that might set them apart from more popular accounts.

 Let’s take a closer look at how, exactly, these changes are being rolled out and how they are going to affect marketing on Instagram.